Ed Sheeran Belfast Boucher Road date confirmed for upcoming Mathematics Tour

 Read more: Freshers Week 2021: What do Queens University Belfast and Ulster University have planned for Freshers Week?

-Sheeran's new album, Equals, will be available to buy from Friday, October 29, 2021, giving fans plenty of time to memorise the lyrics for this upcoming gig.
+Sheeran's new album, Equals, will be available to buy from Friday, October 29, 2021, giving fans plenty of time to memorise the lyrics for this upcoming gig and its latest single 'Shivers' is set to go to No.1 in the UK’s Official Singles Chart.

 Here's everything you need to know about The Mathematics Tour, including venues, dates and most importantly, how you can get tickets.